 There are many things you can do to reduce your chance of developing sinusitis or to relieve early sinusitis symptoms.
 One of the most important is to promote drainage and keep nasal passages clear.
 Here are some suggestions:

-Be careful with decongestants.
+- Be careful with decongestants.
 Tablets containing pseudoephedrine act on blood vessels to shrink membranes and keep nasal passages open.
 Nasal sprays containing phenylephrine or oxymetazoline also work well — and quickly.
 But using topical nasal decongestants for more than a day or two runs the risk of setting off a spiral of dependency as a result of rebound — increased swelling after the medication wears off.
-(According to Dr. Metson, a shorter-acting spray, such as 0.25% or 0.5% Neo-Synephrine, is less likely to cause rebound than longer-acting ones like Afrin.)
+(A shorter-acting spray, such as 0.25% or 0.5% Neo-Synephrine, is less likely to cause rebound than longer-acting ones like Afrin.)
 Oral decongestants can cause jitters and increase blood pressure, so if you have high blood pressure, don't use them without consulting a clinician first.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.